The Physics Of Curling

 will be pointing in opposite directions and the stone will instead curl to the left.

-This is an interesting result in the physics of curling.
+This is an interesting result.
 By imparting spin on the curling stone, friction is induced which steers the stone away from its initial straight line trajectory.

 Controlling ice friction is achieved in basically two ways.
 The first way is in the form of pregame preparation, in which fine water droplets are sprayed onto the flat ice surface.
 These droplets freeze into small "pebbles", which the curling stones "ride" on as they slide down the ice.
 These pebbles reduce friction and enable the stones to travel farther (and curl less) than if the ice is not pebbled.
 The reason for this is because the pebbles form the contact area with the running band, which concentrates the weight of the stone onto a smaller ice area than if there was only flat (pebble-less) ice.
 This increases contact pressure which lowers the friction of the stone with the ice.
 As a result, the stones travel farther, and curl less.